JungXue/learn_github/README.md

 <p>This becomes a quote block, with the class anything-box added.</p>
 </blockquote>

+@alert danger
+This is a dangerous text, it will be displayed in a danger alert box!
+@end

 ---
 # R
 1. set up git on R